 What to See in Hoi An Old Town

-With your ticket in hand, you’re ready to check out some of the top things to do in Hoi An.
+With your ticket in hand, you’re ready to check out some of the top things to do in Hoi An, Vietnam.
 It grants you access to five of the 22 cultural and historical sights around the UNESCO World Heritage Site of the Old Town.

 There are lots of things to see in Hoi An Old Town.
 You can choose between old houses, museums, temples, pagodas, art centres, and more.